Trans-Allegheny Lunatic Asylum: 20th century

-A gas well was drilled on the hospital grounds in 1902.
-Its name was again changed to Weston State Hospital in 1913.
+Throughout the 1900s, the hospital continued to change with a gas well being drilled on the grounds in 1902, and its name was again changed in 1913 to Weston State Hospital.
+Additionally, the hospital's patient population continued to grow as time passed despite its lack of additional space to accommodate more patients.

-Originally designed to house 250 patients in solitude, the hospital held 717 patients by 1880; 1,661 in 1938; over 1,800 in 1949; at its peak, 2,600 in the 1950s in overcrowded conditions.
+Originally designed to house 250 patients in solitude, the hospital held 717 patients by 1880; 1,661 in 1938; over 1,800 in 1949; at its peak, 2,600 in the 1950s in extremely overcrowded conditions.
 A 1938 report by a survey committee organized by a group of North American medical organizations found that the hospital housed "epileptics, alcoholics, drug addicts and non-educable mental defectives" among its population.
-A series of reports by The Charleston Gazette in 1949 found poor sanitation and insufficient furniture, lighting, and heating in much of the complex, while one wing, which had been rebuilt using Works Progress Administration funds following a 1935 fire started by a patient, was comparatively luxurious.
+Moreover, a series of reports by The Charleston Gazette in 1949 found poor sanitation and insufficient furniture, lighting, and heating in much of the complex, while one wing, which had been rebuilt using Works Progress Administration funds following a 1935 fire started by a patient, was comparatively luxurious.

-The lack of proper care and access to sanitation led to a large number of deaths at the asylum.
-While the official count of patients who have died in the asylum is not available, research is currently underway to determine an accurate count.
-Weston State Hospital expert and historian Titus Swan estimates the number to be in or above the five figure range.

-Weston State Hospital found itself to be the home for the West Virginia Lobotomy Project in the early 1950s.
+During their time at the hospital, patients were subject to a variety of treatment methods that are heavily controversial in today's society.
+Patients often experienced insulin-shock therapy, electroshock therapy, hydrotherapy, and lobotomies.
+In fact, Weston State Hospital found itself to be the home for the West Virginia Lobotomy Project in the early 1950s.
 This was an effort by the state of West Virginia and Walter Freeman to use lobotomy to reduce the number of patients in asylums because there was severe overcrowding.

+The lack of proper care and access to sanitation coupled with overcrowding led to a large number of deaths at the asylum.
+While the official count of patients who died in the asylum is not available, research is currently underway to determine an accurate count.
+The estimated number of deaths could potentially be in or above the five figure range.

 By the 1980s, the hospital had a reduced population due to changes in the treatment of mental illness.
 Those patients who could not be controlled were often locked in cages.
 In February 1986, then-Governor Arch Moore announced plans to build a new psychiatric facility elsewhere in the state and convert the Weston hospital to a prison.
-Moore authorized work to begin on the prison conversion, but the state found the move to be unconstitutional and work was suspended.
-Ultimately the new facility, the William R. Sharpe Jr. Hospital, was built in Weston and the old Weston State Hospital closed in May 1994.
+Moore authorized work to begin on the prison conversion, but the state found the move to be unconstitutional and work was ultimately suspended.
+A new facility, the William R. Sharpe Jr. Hospital, was still built in Weston, and the old Weston State Hospital closed in May 1994.
 The closure came by court order due in part to a class action lawsuit filed by family members of patients.
 The building and its grounds have since been mostly vacant, aside from local events such as fairs, church revivals, and tours.
-In 1999, all four floors of the interior of the building were damaged by several off duty city, county and state police officers playing paintball, three of whom were dismissed over the incident.
+However, in 1999, all four floors of the interior of the building were damaged by several off duty city, county and state police officers playing paintball, three of whom were dismissed over the incident.